 The Agency recognizes costs for accrued annual leave at the time such leave is earned.
-Unpaid accrued annual leave of \$62,919 is recorded within accrued expenses in the accompanying statement of financial position.
+Unpaid accrued annual leave of \$66,338 and \$62,919 as of September 30, 2016 and 2015, respectively, are recorded within accrued expenses in the accompanying statements of net position.